ITDev93/Geminiman-WearOS-Battery-Stats/.github/ISSUE_TEMPLATE/feature_request.md

 Suggestions are always welcome.
 Please keep in mind that projects are developed in my free time, so a requested feature may not always be possible or may take time to implement.
 -->

+## ✔ Checklist

+- [ ] I searched existing issues and did not find the same request.
+- [ ] This request relates to the purpose of the project.
+- [ ] I have explained what the feature would improve or solve.

 ## 💡 Feature Request

 <!--